axelriet/LwMQ.net/docs/transports/ipc.rst

 LwMQ's IPC transport does not use the file system for communication, and therefore does not require a file path, and no file gets created on the file system for the transport.

-There are no particular convention or special characters for the address, except that it is passed as a null-terminated Unicode (UTF-16) string, and that the total length of the address part should be *less than 120 characters* to fit into LwMQ's internal address representation.
+There are no particular conventions or special characters for the address, except that it is passed as a null-terminated Unicode (UTF-16) string, and that the total length of the address part should be *less than 120 characters* to fit into LwMQ's internal address representation.

 The only reserved character is the colon (":") which is used to separate the address from the optional port number, and therefore cannot be used in the address itself.

+If used, the colon *must* be followed by a number in the allowed range.

-The scheme ("ipc://") and the optional port number do *not* count against the less than 120 characters limit for the address part.
+The scheme (``ipc://``) and the optional port number do *not* count against the less than 120 characters limit for the address part.

 .. important::